sfdx-actions/setup-sfdx/README.md

-# Salesforce DX CLI action
+# Salesforce SFDX CLI action

-This action allows to use the Salesforce DX CLI from GitHub Actions
+This action allows to use the Salesforce SFDX CLI from GitHub Actions

 ## Inputs

 ### `sfdx-auth-url`

-**Required** Authorize a Salesforce org using an SFDX auth URL
+**Optional** Authorize a Salesforce org using an SFDX auth URL

 The secret must have the format `force://<refreshToken>@<instanceUrl>` or `force://<clientId>:<clientSecret>:<refreshToken>@<instanceUrl>`